 Radio Type Approval, Homologation, Certification Services - Global Market Access Solutions

 We can offer you reliably all services concerning Type Approval in United Arab Emirates (Abu Dhabi).
-Our distinguished contact with the authority in United Arab Emirates (Abu Dhabi), our good relationship to Telecommunications Regulatory Authority (TRA), TRA UAE - Accounting, TRA UAE - Online System, TRA, TRA Type Approval Officer, as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in United Arab Emirates trouble-free and cost-effective.
+Our distinguished contact with the authority in United Arab Emirates (Abu Dhabi), our good relationship to Telecommunications Regulatory Authority (TRA) as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in United Arab Emirates trouble-free and cost-effective.

 We will assist you to put your product successfully on the market by offering the following services:

 Identify applicable requirements for your specific product or technology feature to comply with current regulations in safety, EMC, wireless, etc.